 14. Do an Army March with your child.
 Remember to raise left hand with right foot and vice-versa.
 This is an excellent mid-line crossing activity.

 15. Play with numbers or shapes by drawing a simple hopscotch and let your child have some serious learning while strengthening her larger muscles.
+It will help to build love for math early on in them.

 16. Have a game of balloon tennis.
 Inflate a few balloons and let your child hit on them with a table tennis racket (or a book) to keep it afloat.
 The one who manages to keep the balloon afloat longest wins the game.